ploomber/ploomber/doc/get-started/basic-concepts.rst

 SQL tasks require more setup because you have to configure a ``client`` to connect to the database.
-We explain the ``product`` and ``upstream`` mechanism here; the next guide describes how clients work.
+We explain the ``product`` and ``upstream`` mechanism here; the following guide describes how clients work.

 ``upstream`` and ``product``
 ****************************